-Stephen Barkhuff, Deputy Director of Financial Services
+Stephen Barkhuff Financial Services Consultant

 Stephen joined Compass in September 2012 as interim Financial Coaching Program Director.
 His professional background includes senior positions at Bank of America and Fidelity Investments, where he developed and managed personal finance tools and methodologies used by financial planners and individuals.
 Earlier in his career Stephen was a consultant at The Boston Consulting Group, where he helped corporate clients improve their financial condition.
 He is an active volunteer in the community, including work as a financial coach at a large community development organization.

 Stephen holds a B.S. degree from Union College and an MBA from The Wharton School of the University of Pennsylvania.
-In addition, he is a CERTIFIED FINANCIAL PLANNER certificant and a Chartered Financial Analyst charterholder.
+In addition, he is a CERTIFIED FINANCIAL PLANNER™ certificant and a Chartered Financial Analyst charterholder.

 Dahiana joined the Compass team in October 2011.
 A recent graduate of Cambridge College, Dahiana has worked in both the finance and customer service fields.
 Prior to joining Compass, she worked at a financial service firm in Boston as a business management administrator, where she provided support with inventory and database control.
 She also has several years of experience working with clients.
 In this capacity, she was responsible for providing quality customer service, data collection, and managing client relationships.
 Dahiana is fluent in English and Spanish.